Learning Calculus: Overcoming Our Artificial Need for Precision

 Accepting that numbers can do strange, new things is one of the toughest parts of math:

-• There’s numbers between the numbers we count with?
+• There are numbers between the numbers we count with?
 (Yes — decimals)

 • There’s a number for nothing at all?
 (Sure — zero)